 “Yo, Wesley, my bad,” Matty said.

 “Damn, Kevin, go easy on my screen,” I said after his third miss.
 “I have to fix that shit.”
-It wasnʼt hard to fix, but I could already see a tear forming in the corner.
+It wasnʼt hard to fix, but I could already see a tear in the corner.

-Kevin rebounded to me, and I swam it in.
+Kevin rebounded to me, and I swam it back in to play.
 Matty was pressing me, but I didnʼt see any opening to throw to Kevin.
 Since it was my pool, I had practiced enough to know that I could reliably hit the goal from exactly the point in the pool where I could just push off the bottom with my tip-toes.
 Since the pool dropped off sharply from there, Matty was in too deep water to follow.
 The extra push got me up over Mattyʼs reach, and I threw the ball hard at the net and scored.
 The spectators obliged with more golf-clap.